qLibc

 char * qstack_getstr ( qstack_t * stack)

-qstack->getstr(): Returns an string at the top of this stack without removing it.
+qstack->getstr(): Returns a string at the top of this stack without removing it.

 Parameters